Minnesota State Academy for the Blind

-Minnesota State Academy for the Blind (MSAB) (formerly known as the Braille and Sight Saving School) is a public school in Faribault, Minnesota, United States.
-Its mission is the education and life education of blind, visually impaired, and deaf-blind learners from birth to age 21.
-The school has a residential option program and provides 24-hour programming including Braille, independent travel, assistive technologies, and individualized educational services.
-Students often have multiple disabilities and come from all regions of the state.
+Minnesota State Academy for the Blind (MSAB) (formerly known as the Braille and Sight Saving School) is a state-operated public school located in Faribault, Minnesota, serving students who are blind, visually impaired, or deaf-blind learners from birth to age 22.
+Established by the Minnesota Legislature in 1866, MSAB provides specialized educational services, residential programming, and statewide outreach to support students, families educators, and school districts throughout Minnesota.

 Building formerly occupied by the Minnesota Braille and Talking Book Library.